 The index-order of the points would be different.
 The reasons behind this are ultimately technical, though you can imagine how a naive implementation of an index for, say, a 10x10 matrix (in terms of 100 numbers) would need to be reworked if you were to change the number of cells (100 would no longer be enough for an 11x11 matrix and the pattern for indexing you chose may no longer make sense).
 Obviously, this is complex and beyond the scope of GeoTrellis' concerns, which is why we lean on Google's uzaygezen library.

 Beware the 62-bit Limit

-Currently, the spatial and temporal resolution required to index the points, expressed in bits, must sum to 62 bits or fewer where xResolution, yResolution and temporalResolution are numbers of bits required to express possible locations in each of those dimensions.
-If those three integers sum to more than 62 bits, an error will be thrown at runtime.
+Currently, the spatial and temporal resolution required to index the points, expressed in bits, must sum to 62 bits or fewer.

 For example, the following code appears in HilbertSpaceTimeKeyIndex.scala: